Treatment for Shoulder Instability in Seattle

 Swimming, golf tennis, and volleyball are among the sports requiring repetitive overhead motion that can stretch out the shoulder ligaments.
 Many jobs also require repetitive overhead work.

 Treatment for shoulder instability typically begins with physical therapy to strengthen the muscles around the shoulder and prevent further dislocations.
 If this is unsuccessful, surgical stabilization may be necessary.
 Modern, minimally invasive arthroscopic techniques can be used to stabilize the shoulder successfully in the vast majority of patients, leading to shorter recovery times and improved cosmesis, compared to open stabilization.

 The Bankart Repair is done to repair labral tears, but these tears are typically related to shoulder dislocation and instability.
 When a person dislocates their shoulder, part of the labrum is often torn.
 While a labral tear isn’t necessarily painful, it can cause some discomfort and lack of mobility on its own.
 However, the biggest issue with labrum tears is that they can lead to more instability and shoulder dislocations in the future if left untreated.

 Labral tears are treated by reattaching and tightening the torn labrum and ligaments of the shoulder (see slideshow below).
-This usually done using sutures and small bone anchors.
+This is usually done using sutures and small bone anchors.
 An anthroscope is inserted through a small slit in the skin on the back of the shoulder, and small tools enter through portals on the front of the shoulder.